 Lantz Hupp Ullom was born on April 3, 1876 near Aleppo, Greene County, PA, the son of Madison and Melissa Ann (Hupp) Ullom.
 He was named after his mother's brother Andrew "Lantz" Hupp, a prominent West Virginia physician, and went on to a career as a distinguished businessman and hardware store owner in Washington, Washington County, PA.

-Lantz and Maude shared much in common from childhood -- they grew up on adjacent farms, each lost a parent quite young, they had mixed families of brothers and sisters from several marriages, and they aspired to the better things of life.
+Lantz and Maud shared much in common from childhood -- they grew up on adjacent farms, each lost a parent quite young, they had mixed families of brothers and sisters from several marriages, and they aspired to the better things of life.

 Lantz's father passed away in 1879, when the boy was age three, and he was raised by his mother and a loving step-father, Christian Grim.
-Maude's mother died in childbirth with her in 1879, and the baby was taken into the home of a bachelor uncle, Albert Hinerman, in Aleppo.
+Maud's mother died in childbirth with her in 1879, and the baby was taken into the home of a bachelor uncle, Albert Hinerman, in Aleppo.
 The uncle raised her there to adulthood.
 In 1900, census records for Aleppo show her sharing a home with Uncle Albert and another unmarried (and possibly mentally retarded) uncle, William Hinerman.

 Growing up on a farm, Lantz suffered from asthma and found it difficult to labor on his mother and step-father's farm, breathing in dirt and dust from the hay and horses.
 He did not finish high school.
 As a 25-year-old bachelor, living in Aleppo circa 1900, he earned a living as a sales agent for a local tombstone company.